FEFnet/ircd-FEF/doc/oper-guide/oprivs.rst

 This grants the ability to use the ON argument on ``DLINE``/``KLINE``/``XLINE``/``RESV`` and ``UNDLINE``/``UNKLINE``/``UNXLINE``/``UNRESV`` to set and unset bans on other servers, and the server argument on ``REHASH``.
-This is only allowed if the oper may perform the action locally, and if the remote server has a shared{} block.
+This is only allowed if the oper may perform the action locally.

 oper:resv, channel control
 --------------------------